-"Benign" refers to a condition, tumor, or growth that is not cancerous.
+Benign refers to a condition, tumor, or growth that is not cancerous.
 This means that it does not spread to other parts of the body.
-It does not change or destroy nearby tissue.
+It does not invade nearby tissue.
 Sometimes, a condition is called benign to suggest it is not dangerous or serious.

 In general, a benign tumor grows slowly and is not harmful.
 However, this is not always the case.

 A benign tumor may grow big enough or be found near blood vessels, the brain, nerves, or organs.
 As a result, it can cause problems without spreading to another part of the body.
 Sometimes, these problems can be serious.

 Hall JE.
 Genetic control of protein synthesis, cell function, and cell reproduction.
 In: Hall JE, ed.
 Guyton and Hall Textbook of Medical Physiology.
 13th ed.
 Philadelphia, PA: Elsevier; 2016:chap 3.